 Because of bronchiectasis, my life was becoming very constricted.
 I clearly needed to get to the doctor and get oxygen prescribed for me.
 Yet I spent a lot of time hiding how bad I felt.

 Why was I so stubborn about using supplemental oxygen?
 Like many people I didn't want to be seen with it on.
 Who wants to look different, to look sick?
 I had a lot of excuses, none of which changed the fact that for the previous three years my ability to walk had been decreasing.

 Five years later, what I've come to realize is that supplemental oxygen is a tool - just like an artificial leg is to an amputee.
 My life wasn't over because I was prescribed oxygen to use and yours isn't either.
 But to keep your lifestyle you need to find your motivation.

 I found my motivation by inventing a new product that solved a problem I was having with my oxygen tubing.
 Some days I flipping hate being an entrepreneur.
 There are always problems to solve.
 On

 top of that, I’m doing this while tethered to an oxygen concentrator during a pandemic.
 It can be a grind.

 And yet.
 And yet…

 “Do I want it?”
 Yes, yes I do.
-I've always seen everything my little cannula cover can become.
-I still want it all.
+I've always seen everything my little oxygen tubing cover can become.
+I still want it all (story continues below).

 If you want it call yourself a name you can answer to.
 Call yourself a person of faith and join a Zoom bible study.
 Call yourself a cook and start a cooking blog.
 Your oxygen doesn’t need to define you.
 It won't matter that you are wearing a nasal cannula if you have a reason to get out of bed at 5:00 am.